-Check the input voltage, phase, and frequency supplied to this machine before turning it on.
-The allowable input voltage is indicated in the technical specification section of this manual and on the rating plate of the machine.
+The machines are a wide input voltage range: before installing and turning it on, check the supplied input voltage, phase, and frequency.
+The allowable input voltage range, phase, and frequency are indicated in the technical specification section of this manual and on the machine's rating plate.
 Be sure that the machine is grounded.

-Make sure the amount of power available from the input connection is adequate for normal operation of the machine.
-The fuse rating and cable sizes are both indicated in the "Technical Specification" section of this manual.
+Make sure the power available at the input connection is adequate for normal operation of the machine.
+The fuse rating and cable sizes are both indicated in the technical specification section of this manual.